The subtle statistics of the distance ladder: On the distance prior and selection effects: The distance prior effect for a volume-limited sample

 \section{The distance prior effect for a volume-limited sample}

 We consider a simple toy setup for inference of $H_0$ through the distance ladder.
+Initially we restrict attention to Bayesian inference where distances are treated as latent parameters; in Sec.~\ref{sec:chi2_method} we instead consider frequentist $\chi^2$ inference in which distances are mapped deterministically to redshifts through Hubble's law.

-Suppose $N$ galaxies are measured, and known to have latent distances between $r_\text{min}$ and $r_\text{max}$, corresponding to a \emph{volume-limited sample}.
+Suppose $N$ observed galaxies are known to have latent distances between $r_\text{min}$ and $r_\text{max}$, corresponding to a \emph{volume-limited sample}.
 Although the distances are not known, we suppose $r_\text{min} > 0$ and $r_\text{max}$ are known.
 We measure the redshifts $z_i$ with constant Gaussian redshift uncertainties $\sigma_z$, which would in practice arise mainly from peculiar velocities.
 Each galaxy contains a standard candle of known absolute magnitude $M$ (for illustration---any other type of distance indicator would behave the same).
 We also measure the apparent magnitudes $m_i$ with constant Gaussian uncertainty $\sigma_m$.
-The unknown parameters are the distances to the galaxies, $r_i$, and Hubble parameter $H_0$.\footnote{We assume the galaxies are sufficiently close for higher-order terms in the cosmographic expansion to be irrelevant, comoving and luminosity distances to be equal, and geometric effects from non-Euclidean space to be unimportant.
+The unknown parameters are the distance $r_i$ to each galaxy $i$ and the Hubble parameter $H_0$.\footnote{We assume the galaxies are sufficiently close for higher-order terms in the cosmographic expansion to be irrelevant, comoving and luminosity distances to be equal, and geometric effects from non-Euclidean space to be unimportant.
 These complicate the calculation but do not change the story.} This enables us to predict the observables:

 where the distance modulus to galaxy $i$ is defined as